jbelyeu/SV-plaudit/README.md

 ```
 <img src="doc/imgs/cramX_101055330_101067156.png">

-### Creating a PlotCritic website
+### Step 2: Creating a PlotCritic website
-1. If you don't already have one, create an [AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html), then use it to make a dedicated [IAM user](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console) with the following permissions:
+If you don't already have one, create an [AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html), then use it to make a dedicated [IAM user](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console) with the following permissions:
    * AmazonS3FullAccess
    * AmazonDynamoDBFullAccess
    * AmazonCognitoPowerUser